yrsong15/CellSociety/doc/DESIGN.md

 + Abstraction is the key to our project, in that the platform must be able to account for different types of CA models.
 As such, we have come up with three key components to the project, which are as follows:
 	* **Grid Template**: This is the basic template on which the *Game Engine* and each *Species* will operate.
 	* **Game Engine** : This is the *Game Loop* of our project that will not only give the start/stop signs for each step of the game, but also store the *status quo* of each state so that individual species know whether to change their state or not once the Game Loop begins.
-	* **Species** : This is the abstract superclass on which individual species will be based.
+	* **Species** : This is the abstract model on which individual species will be based.
 Each individual species (ex: Sharks, Fire, different races) will work on the module provided by the Species superclass and manipulate the module so that specific details inherent to each model can be provided.

-+ Take the Species class as an example, different kinds of species will extend from the Species superclass and could have different characteristics.
-In other words, the structure will be open to extension.
-On the other hand, it will be closed to changes in algorithms.
-For example, different ways of defining satisfaction of a species should not lead to code changes in other classes.
-The other classes should follow the same open closed principle.
+The species class will be open to extension but closed to algorithms.